komejo/d8-theming-guide/README.md

   This should of course not be the case.

-- There now is a clear separation between the *logic* and the *view*, resulting in no more php code inside your twig/html templates.
+- There now is a clear separation between the *logic* and the *view*, resulting in no more PHP code inside your twig/html templates.
 - The syntax is very easy to understand, making the code more readable as well.
 Also, many IDE's have syntax highlighting for `*.twig` files.
 - Template files are reusable, thanks to [Twig includes](http://twig.sensiolabs.org/doc/tags/include.html).
 - Twig is very well documented.
 Go ahead and [start reading the documentation here](http://twig.sensiolabs.org/documentation).